 Love your new project!!!
 Clarity, focus, concise…so many possible venues to use this video piece.
 I would love to show this to my staff team as a “refresher” regarding our goals now that we are a few pages into the calendar year…but also a piece like this makes it easy for team leaders to pull together a post service coffee bunch or lunch bunch with current volunteers and do a quick training without having to dedicate someone to prepare the presentation.
 Always helpful when time is such a hot commodity!
 Your strategy and points are spot on!
 Love from your friends in Seattle!Christina Bergevin

 This is such a breath of fresh air.
-Our focus here is Small groups for 2016.
+Our focus here is Small groups this year.
 You guys are legends.
 Thanks all the way from New Zealand.Patrick Rounds

 I LOVE this.
 I love that the information given in the video is HUGE, but also very practical and easy to implement.
 Thanks so much for starting on this project.
 I see this as something I can use, but I can also get my team to watch because the video was only 15 minutes long.
 Our church subscribes to another service that is designed to help us get more volunteers, but the videos are over an hour long and that can be difficult for people to make time for, especially if they are volunteers themselves.Tim Chappell